-- Submit three letters of recommendation that describe strengths as a learner or worker and the ability to work with adolescents
+- Three letters of recommendation that describe strengths as a learner or worker and the ability to work with adolescents.

-- Submit an essay that discusses the applicant’s philosophy of education and goals for the program (criteria are provided on the application form)
+- An essay that discusses the applicant’s philosophy of education and goals for the program (criteria provided on the application form).

-- Submit a mini-portfolio of communication samples (3-5), demonstrating effective written communication and appropriate level of critical thinking (criteria are provided on the application form)
+- A mini-portfolio of communication samples (3-5), demonstrating effective written communication and appropriate level of critical thinking (criteria provided on the application form).